Amazon GameLift Features

 With general availability for the GameLift FleetIQ update, only pay for what you use.
 GameLift FleetIQ charges a fee proportional to the EC2 instance charges under GameLift FleetIQ management.
 For full details, learn more on the pricing table.

-Use AWS CloudFormation to create GameLift FleetIQ game server groups.
+Use Amazon CloudFormation to create GameLift FleetIQ game server groups.
 Create a template that models each game server group, and then use the same template to create identical game server groups in multiple Regions.

 Describe the status of instances managed under GameLift FleetIQ using the new DescribeGameServerInstances API, whether it’s active, draining, or terminating.
 This allows you to implement a status-based checkpoint mechanism before you place a game session on an instance.
 It also allows you to drain your other resources if they’re tied to the instances.

 Flexibility to use fully managed matchmaker independent of GameLift game servers

 Game developers value flexibility in their matchmaker to iterate quickly and identify the right set of matchmaking rules that make their games fun.
 But a matchmaker with that flexibility is difficult to build in-house and at scale because doing so requires expertise in distributed compute.
 FlexMatch lets developers skip that lengthy upfront development effort and dive right into optimizing their rulesets.
 Now, FlexMatch is also accessible in standalone mode so developers can place formed matches on any game server solution.

 Matchmaking with GameLift FlexMatch